Collectives™ on Stack Overflow

 echo '$REG is true and $VIN is false!'

-, then either leave it unset or use an empty string.
+So, if you want something to be false, then either leave it unset or use an empty string.

 Thanks for contributing an answer to Stack Overflow!